 Edmund Street is what some would envisage all British streets to look like- rows of telephone boxes and street lamps as well as some impressive architecture.
 You’ll also find Birmingham Museum and Art Gallery not too far away from here.

-Down at Gas Street Basin, you’ll find this lovely canal path.
-Escape the busy and long street that is Broad Street and get some great shots with the reflective water or follow the winding path out of the city centre.
+Down on the canals, you’ll find this lovely path.
+Escape the busy streets of Birmingham and get some great shots with the reflective water or follow the winding path out of the city centre.